-This qualification is designed for learners who wish to improve their knowledge of early brain development informed by neuroscience.
+This qualification is designed for learners who wish to improve their knowledge of early brain development as informed by advancements in neuroscience.

-The qualification may be useful to learners studying qualifications in the following sectors:
+It may also be useful to learners studying qualifications in the following sectors:

 - early years education

 - childcare

 - teaching and learning

 - health and social care.